 A CYP80B enzyme from Stephania tetrandra enables the 3'-hydroxylation of N-methylcoclaurine and coclaurine in the biosynthesis of benzylisoquinoline alkaloids

-• Benzylisoquinoline alkaloids (BIAs) are a structurally diverse group of plant metabolites known for their pharmacological properties.
-However, the availability of sustainable sources for these compounds remains limited.
-Consequently, researchers are focusing on unraveling BIA biosynthetic pathways and genes to explore alternative sources using synthetic biology approaches.
-CYP80B, a family of CYP450 enzymes, plays a pivotal role in BIA biosynthesis.
+• Benzylisoquinoline alkaloids (BIAs) are a structurally diverse group of plant metabolites renowned for their pharmacological properties.
+However, sustainable sources for these compounds remain limited.
+Consequently, researchers are focusing on elucidating BIA biosynthetic pathways and genes to explore alternative sources using synthetic biology approaches.
+CYP80B, a family of cytochrome P450 (CYP450) enzymes, plays a crucial role in BIA biosynthesis.
 Previously reported CYP80Bs are known to catalyze the 3'-hydroxylation of (S)-N-methylcoclaurine, with the N-methyl group essential for catalytic activity.
-In this study, we successfully cloned a full-length CYP80B gene (StCYP80B) from Stephania tetrandra and identified its function using a yeast heterologous expression system.
+In this study, we successfully cloned a full-length CYP80B gene (StCYP80B) from Stephania tetrandra (S. tetrandra) and identified its function using a yeast heterologous expression system.
 Both in vivo yeast feeding and in vitro enzyme analysis demonstrated that StCYP80B could catalyze N-methylcoclaurine and coclaurine into their respective 3′-hydroxylated products.
 Notably, StCYP80B exhibited an expanded substrate selectivity compared to previously reported wild-type CYP80Bs, as it did not require an N-methyl group for hydroxylase activity.
 Furthermore, StCYP80B displayed a clear preference for the (S)-configuration.
-Co-expression of StCYP80B with the CYP450 reductases (StCPR1 and StCPR2), also cloned from S. tetrandra, significantly enhanced the catalytic activity towards (S)-coclaurine.
+Co-expression of StCYP80B with the CYP450 reductases (CPRs, StCPR1, and StCPR2), also cloned from S. tetrandra, significantly enhanced the catalytic activity towards (S)-coclaurine.
 Site-directed mutagenesis of StCYP80B revealed that the residue H205 is crucial for coclaurine catalysis.
 Additionally, StCYP80B exhibited tissue-specific expression in plants.
 This study provides new genetic resources for the biosynthesis of BIAs and further elucidates their synthetic pathway in natural plant systems.

 • loading